5 Best Zoos in the UK

 London Zoo

 Founded in 1828, London Zoo is one of the oldest zoos in the world.
 Situated in the heart of London’s Regent’s Park, the zoo is home to over 16,000 animals, including lions, tigers, gorillas, and kiwis.
-London Zoo also boasts an excellent educational program, with talks and tours on offer throughout the day.
+London Zoo also has an excellent educational programme, with talks and tours running throughout the day.

 London Zoo prices